 5. All of us are responsible to give feedback and leaders to seek input.

 6. Speak where the Bible speaks!

 8. People never learn the lessons of history!

 BARE BONES OUTLINE

 Beginnings of clergy/laity division (Ignatius of Antioch around 100 AD).
-Marcion rejects OT and most of NT except for edited version of Luke and Paul influencing huge portions of the church.
+Marcion rejects OT and most of NT except for his edited version of Luke and Paul's letters.
+This influenced huge portions of the church.
 Celibacy ideal exalted.
 Pseudo-charismatic movement in Phrygia rejected by the church.
 Church hierarchy building.
 Easter dispute.
 Increasing emphasis on tradition.

 Fires of persecution at hottest.
 Yet church is cooling down.
 First purpose-built church buildings.

 Cult of saints.
 Early monks (more common in 300s).

 Worst persecutions around 305 AD.
 Leaders imprisoned or executed Bibles confiscated and burned buildings destroyed.
 First ecumenical council at Nicea.
 Christianity legalized; church and politics joined.
 Christianity official religion of empire (381).
 Persecuted becomes persecutor.
 Notion of apostolic succession.
 Kissing bishop's hand.
 Christmas.
 Pentecost.
 Ascension Day.
 Candles.
 Cult of martyrs.
 40-day Lent.
 Contribution becomes a church tax.
 Sunday Sabbath.
 Political wrangling necessitates involvement of pagan emperor.
 Worldly entertainment (gladiatorial games, lewd theater).
 Christian "priesthood."